 Virtual offices & coworking spaces

-The Portuguese Chamber of Commerce and industry's virtual offices are a cost effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.
-For more information, please contact the Chamber of Commerce.
+The Portuguese Chamber of Commerce and Industry's virtual offices are a cost effective option for companies wishing to set up a business in Lisbon, but who do not need actual premises.
+More information here.

 Office and Coworking spaces

 Made of Lisboa - Lisbon's Entrepreneurial Ecosystem - browse here

 Citizens of European Union member states, as well as of Iceland, Norway, Switzerland and Liechtenstein, can live and work in Portugal without a visa.